Cosmicdawg32/Local-Media-Server/README.md

    The **Services** tab should look like:

    ![Raspberry Pi Imager Settings 3](img5.png)
-4. Once you save your settings, you will be prompted again asking if you would like to apply OS customisation settings.
+4. Once you save your settings, you will be prompted again asking if you would like to apply OS customization settings.
 Select **YES** to begin the OS installation.

    *Warning: All existing data on the microSD card will be erased*